 They sailed on board the Continental sloop-of-war Reprisal which carried sixteen guns.
 He had to be protected, for if Franklin had been captured by the English on the high seas he would have been hanged for treason.
 The 70-year-old American, widely referred to by the English as ‘chief of the rebels’ or as ‘General Franklin’, was deemed dangerous.
 The British Ambassador to France expressed his regrets that some English frigate had not met and dispensed with him on the high seas.
 However, he landed at Auray on the Loire River and made his way to Nantes with great difficulty.
 From there, the 250-mile trip into Paris was like a triumphal procession.
 He was wined and dined by scientific and literary notables on the way, and his entry into Paris caused a sensation.

 Franklin’s fame was due not only to his scientific reputation, but also to the French rage for what philosopher Rousseau called ‘the natural man’.
 There was a vogue for things American in France at this time.
-Many French intellectuals looked to America as a new world, a fresh world, a world where human nature was closer to its natural origins than the human nature that one found in Europe.
+Many French intellectuals looked to America as a new world, a fresh world, a world where human nature was closer to its natural origins.
 And Franklin, of course, was more than pleased to cater to French expectations.
 When he arrived in Paris, he was wearing a little fur cap to keep his bald head warm.
 To the French, the hat was the embodiment of the rugged American frontiersman and proof that Franklin was a true ‘natural man’.
 Even though no one knew what exactly he was doing in France, the French welcomed him with open arms, and he became a pop culture icon.
 Images of Franklin, wearing a fur cap instead of a wig, were depicted in paintings, engravings, medallions, rings, and snuffboxes.

 When he first arrived in Paris, Benjamin settled in Passy, a very affluent part of the city.
 It was necessary to seek out the French elite in order to achieve his goal.
 He had no direct access to the King, but he could influence those around him in order to get financial and military aid for America.
 He decided to do this in two ways.
 He would seek out the most select salon he could find, and since he was a freemason, he would frequent a local lodge, where the great men of the day, the enlightened ones, were members.